 I spent TWO nights in this airport on my way to Poland and again on the way back.
 I actually cancelled a night’s accommodation in a Berlin hostel because the airport was cleaner and more comfortable than the hostel! – Bridget

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Berlin Schönefeld Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Berlin Schönefeld Airport (Code: SXF).

 What to Expect

 Berlin Schönefeld Airport is the smaller of two airports serving the Berlin area.
 This small, old airport caters largely to low-cost carriers.
 It leaves much to be desired in terms of passenger experience and comfort; but it is unlikely to improve until the airport is absorbed into the new Berlin Brandenburg Airport when it opens.
 The airport has four terminals (A, B, C and D) and they are all connected by a shared airside concourse.
 Terminal A has a few 24-hour eateries.
 There is also free WiFi to help pass the time.
 Travellers looking for a little added comfort, there are first class lounges that economy class passengers can pay to access.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

 While airport staff are generally tolerant of overnighters, Schönefeld Airport doesn’t have a very good reputation with airport sleepers.
 Cramped terminals, a lack of comfortable and vacant benches, and erratic climate control makes this a pretty difficult place to catch some shut eye.

 If you are going to sleep here, it’s best to stay landside as there are more sleeping options and seating areas.
 The 3rd floor in Terminal B tends to be quiet overnight, and the cafe near the entrance of Terminal D has a few couches.
 Unfortunately, once these options are taken, travellers are generally left with cold metal benches and the floor.
 Explore our guide to sleeping in Berlin Schönefeld Airport or read some traveller reviews for more tips.
 If you’re looking for uninterrupted sleep, there are a few hotels nearby, that are connected shuttles.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.